+Unless stated otherwise, we use $m=4$ executors, a maximum of $5$ deferrals, $150$ transactions per block, and an execution deadline of $62{,}500$ time units, yielding an inclusion rate of approximately $50$--$60\%$ for the GP sequencer.
+Simulations run for $200$ blocks, and we report the cumulative validator profit normalized to the worst-performing sequencer.
+To highlight steady-state behavior, results are shown from block $20$ onward.

+Figure~\ref{Validator profit under heavy load Sui} presents the results for the Sui dataset.
+All heuristic baselines except GP achieve similar performance.
+GP improves validator profit by about $20\%$ over the median heuristic, while the genetic sequencers provide a further $20\%$ gain.
+Increasing the number of generations from $10$ (GE10) to $50$ (GE50) yields only a modest additional improvement of roughly $5\%$, suggesting diminishing returns beyond $10$ generations.

-For the Ethereum-based dataset, all of the parameters were the same, except for execution time, which was set to 1250000 to provide the same 50-60\% inclusion rate.
-The results for the Ethereum dataset shown in Figure~\ref{Validator profit under heavy load ETH}, display smaller improvements compared to the Sui dataset.
+For the Ethereum-based dataset, all of the parameters were identical, except for execution time, which was set to $1,250,000$ to provide the same $50-60$\% inclusion rate.
+The Ethereum dataset results, shown in Fig.~\ref{Validator profit under heavy load ETH}, display smaller improvements compared to the Sui dataset.
 GE10 had only a slight improvement over GP, while GE50 had the same proportional improvement, as it did for Sui.
 We believe that the main reason for this is the difference in gas price distribution.
-The gas prices for Sui have low variance as can be seen in Figure~\ref{SUI data correlation}, while Ethereum's gas prices are much more varied as seen in Figure~\ref{ETH data correlation}.
+The gas prices for Sui have low variance as can be seen in Fig.~\ref{SUI data correlation}, while Ethereum's gas prices are much more varied as seen in Fig.~\ref{ETH data correlation}.
 This means that most of the profit is received by scheduling high-paying transactions.
-Since the first epochs of the genetic algorithm focus on global search with random initialization of transaction ordering, the algorithm is much less likely to find better sequences.
-This is because sequencing a high-paying transaction late will have a more severe negative impact on profit.
-This is also suggested by Sui sequencer having a much better performance in the Ethereum-based dataset than it did in the Sui dataset, since it prioritizes gas price.
+Since the first epochs of the genetic algorithm focus on global search with random initialization of transaction ordering, the algorithm is much less likely to find better sequences, because sequencing a high-paying transaction late will have a more severe negative impact on profit.
+This is also suggested by the Sui sequencer having a much better performance with the Ethereum-based than with the Sui dataset, since it prioritizes gas price.
 Due to elitism, the later epochs focus much more on local search, as the transaction set gets filled with similar transactions.